 Right now, PayPal is the only electronic payment option.
 I am working on a second electronic payment option.
 We can also arrange for a good old fashioned check payment if you prefer.
 Just drop me a note on my Contact Me page and we will work something out.

 I tried to limit the list to merit-only scholarships, but a few of the scholarships on the list do include a need-based component along with the merit qualifications.
 Usually, the Scholarship Eligibility column will tell you if need is a consideration.
 I always recommend clicking on the link provided to view full information for the scholarship.

 I attempted to identify all full-ride and full-tuition scholarships across all colleges in the country, but I am probably still missing some.
-There are 570 colleges that have full-tuition and full-ride scholarships on the list.
+With version 5.0, which I released on January 2, 2018, I was able to take the list from 570 colleges up to 724 colleges.
 Many more colleges were reviewed to see what types of scholarships they offered.
 Many colleges do not offer merit-based or talent-based full-tuition or full-ride scholarships and only offer smaller amounts.

 Ivy League and other top-tier colleges typically don't offer merit aid to attract top students.
 They don't have to.
 These schools are already attracting way more students than they could ever hope to admit.
 These schools do offer lots of need-based aid, even to families with higher income.

 Have more questions?
 Drop me a note on my Contact Me page.
 I am happy to answer!

 So you have heard about the Full Scholarship List, the benefits it provides and the feedback from a few past purchasers.
 Does this sound like a list that will help you make college more affordable for your child?